Time Series

 • There are irregular oscillations of all recorded brain potentials.

-• Oscillations recorded at different locations above the brain differ.
+• Oscillations recorded at different locations above the brain, differ.

 1. Epileptic Seizure: